1RishabhJain/Adversarial-training/README.md

 ### Training the model

 You can use the [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) from Udacity to train your own autonomous driving model.
 Extract the dataset to **model/data**, and the folder structure should be like this.
-Due to its sheer size, in-house dataset was not uploaded.
+Due to its sheer size, all the in-house dataset was not uploaded (only partial is uploaded for the purpose of demonstration).

 ```
 ├───model